jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-## Record a learning point for tough questions
+## Record learning points

-Recording a learning point for every question you learned something.
+Whenever you have an "Ah, ha!" moment, write it down.
 Keep this very simple and low-friction.
-Don't complicate this because you probably *won't* come back and review.  **Just the simple act of recording the topic and learning point forces you to synthesize a factoid suitable for cerebral storage.** If you got a question right but just barely, consider recording the learning point to solidify your thinking.
+You don't want to complicate this because you probably *will not* come back and review.  **Just the simple act of recording the learning point forces you to synthesize a precise factoid suitable for cerebral storage.** If you got a question right but just barely, consider recording the learning point to solidify your thinking.
 Just as you take notes while you're studying lectures, treat question banks as study time and take a few *simple* notes.
+Don't waste time making this pretty.

 Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked, eg. differential diagnosis.